Policy for Individuals Previously Approved to Receive Accommodations on the LSAT/LSAT-Flex

 - Breaks between multiple-choice test sections

 - Stop-the-clock breaks

-- Use of magnification devices [e.g., magnification reading glasses, handheld video magnifier, closed-circuit television (CCTV), ZoomText]
+- Use of physical magnification devices (e.g., magnification reading glasses, handheld magnifier)

 - Tactile manipulatives (e.g., rubber graph board and tactile letters or pictures; magnetic board with magnetic letters or objects)

-- You submit your Candidate Form and the required proof of previous testing accommodations through your LSAC online account by the accommodation request deadline associated with your test.
+- You submit your request and the required proof of previous testing accommodations through your LSAC online account by the accommodation request deadline associated with your test.

-If you were approved to receive more than double time on one of the examinations listed above and request more than double time on the LSAT, or if you seek more additional time or more break time on the LSAT than you were approved to receive on another standardized test, your request for more than double time or more break time will be evaluated in accordance with LSAC’s current policies.
+If you were approved to receive more than double time on one of the examinations listed above and are seeking more than double time on the LSAT/LSAT-Flex, or if you request more additional testing time or more break time on the LSAT/LSAT-Flex than you were previously approved to receive on another standardized test, your request for more than double time or more break time will be evaluated in accordance with LSAC’s current policies.
 Likewise, if you request any additional accommodations that you were not approved to receive on one or more of the tests specified above, your request for any additional accommodations will be evaluated in accordance with LSAC’s current policies.
 Please review the Documentation Requirements for LSAT Accommodation Request Based Solely on Prior Accommodations on Certain Other Standardized Postsecondary Admission Tests.

 Note that new requests for test accommodations on the LSAT/LSAT-Flex based on a history of previous accommodations on other standardized postsecondary tests should be submitted through your LSAC online account.
 All information related to your request can be completed online, and verification of your previous accommodations can be uploaded and submitted electronically, through your account.
 For information on how to get started, please review How to Request Accommodations on the LSAT.